Find comfort and satisfaction in fluffy, soft, and light African Puff Puff! No yeast, no proofing, and no time-wasting puff puff!

 Self-rising flour

-You can use it for Pancakes, Vanilla Cake, and Nigerian Buns.
+You can use self-rising flour for Pancakes, Vanilla Cake, and Nigerian Buns.
 Have you tried using self-rising before?

 Sweetened yogurt